Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/migrations.md

    these should be made to the old cluster's nodes.
 The reason is to prevent the new cluster from generating data that is not understood by the old cluster.
-3. Gradually divert traffic away from your old nodes, and into your 2.1 cluster.
+3. Gradually divert traffic away from your old nodes, and redirect traffic to your 2.1 cluster.
 Monitor your traffic to make sure everything is going smoothly.
 4. When your traffic is fully migrated to the 2.1 cluster, decommission your